Likely, California: Economy

-The primary industries of Likely and its surroundings are currently ranching and tourism.
-A long-running joke among residents is that the Gross National Product of this part of Modoc County is your choice of: rocks, junipers, or sagebrush.
+The primary industries of Likely and its surroundings are ranching and tourism.

 Local, State, Federal, and Tribal governments are the largest employers in Modoc.
-Timber and peat moss industries collapsed in the 1980s due to increased costs and loss of railroad infrastructure.
+Timber and peat moss industries in the county collapsed in the 1980s due to increased costs and loss of railroad infrastructure.

 The Likely Airport 9CL3, about 3 mi west of town, is privately owned.

 Internet access in Likely is limited to dial-up service, provided by High Desert Online and Frontier Communications.

+Education

+Modoc Joint Unified School District is the local school district.